-The global clinical trials market size is expected to reach USD 69.3 billion by 2030, registering a CAGR of 5.8% during the forecast period, according to a new report by Grand View Research, Inc. The market is expected to expand at a CAGR of 5.7% from 2021 to 2028.
-An increase in the volume and complexity of clinical trials has been witnessed lately, which plays an important role in the R&D of new drugs and other products.
-The market witnessed a decline of 6.0% in 2020 owing to the COVID-19 pandemic.
+The global clinical trials market size is expected to reach USD 78.3 billion by 2030, registering a CAGR of 5.8% during the forecast period, according to a new report by Grand View Research, Inc. An increase in the volume and complexity of clinical trials has been witnessed lately, which plays an important role in the R&D of new drugs and products.
+The market witnessed a decline of 6% in 2020 owing to the COVID-19 pandemic.
 However, the market is projected to recover from 2021 onwards.
-Also, clinical trials have become increasingly costly ventures, adding to the overall cost of developing a drug.
-Hence, big pharmaceuticals and small biotechnology firms are looking for innovative ways to improve trial outcomes and decrease operational costs.
+In addition, clinical trials have become increasingly costly, adding to the overall cost of developing a drug.

-The increasing need to develop new therapeutics for chronic diseases such as cancer, respiratory disorder, diabetes, cardiovascular disease, and others is creating immense pressure on healthcare.
-The global pandemic caused due to COVID-19 and the increasing demand for developing a suitable treatment for the same is driving the market’s growth.
-The number of people affected by the coronavirus has reached one million, which further depicts an increasing need for therapeutics and vaccines.
-Currently, there are 288therapeutics and 106 vaccines in development.
-Out of this, nearly 7.0% of therapeutics are in Phase IV, 21.0% in Phase III, and 43.0% and 13.0% in Phase II and Phase I respectively.
+The increasing need for developing new drugs for chronic diseases, such as cancer, respiratory disorders, diabetes, cardiovascular diseases, and others, is creating immense pressure on the healthcare industry.
+The COVID-19 pandemic and the increasing demand for developing a suitable treatment are driving the market.
+The high number of people affected by the disease further depicts an increasing need for therapeutics & vaccines.
+Currently, there are 288 therapeutics and 106 vaccines under development, out of which, nearly 7.0% of therapeutics are in Phase IV, 21.0% in Phase III, and 43.0% & 13.0% in Phase II & Phase I, respectively.

-The pandemic has also resulted in the global disruption of traditional onsite clinical trials.
-Hence, regulatory bodies all over the world have launched various initiatives for fast-tracking clinical trials for the development of innovative solutions.
+The pandemic has resulted in the global disruption of traditional onsite clinical trials.
+Hence, regulatory bodies worldwide have undertaken various initiatives for fast-tracking clinical trials for the development of innovative solutions.
 One such instance is Solidarity, an international clinical trial launched by the WHO to find effective treatment against COVID-19.
 Although the pandemic has forced many medical device & drug developers to revise the approach to such crises, integrating best practices within clinical trial procedures & adapting to virtual trials, which can support the continuous development of therapeutics.

 Request a free sample copy or view report summary: Clinical Trials Market Report

-The phase III segment dominated the market and accounted for the largest revenue share of 53.2% in 2020.
-This is attributed to the complexity level associated with this phase
+The phase III clinical trials segment dominated the market with a 53.5% share in 2022.
+This can be attributed to the complexity of this phase

-The interventional segment accounted for the largest revenue share of 82.1% in 2020 owing to the increasing demand for the intervention for clinical trials by researchers
+The interventional design segment accounted for the largest share of 45.7% in 2022 in the study design segment owing to the increasing demand for the intervention for clinical trials by researchers

-North America dominated the market and accounted for the largest revenue share of 51.0% in 2020.
-Favorable government initiatives and the presence of large numbers of players in the U.S. offerings advanced services are responsible for market growth
+North America held 50.5% of the market share in 2022.
+Favorable government initiatives and the presence of a large number of players in the U.S. that offer advanced services are responsible for market growth

-In Asia Pacific, the market is expected to expand at the fastest CAGR of 6.7% over the forecast period owing to the increasing patient pool and cost-efficient services
+The Asia Pacific region is expected to grow at the fastest CAGR of 6.8% over the forecast period owing to the increasing patient pool and cost-efficient services.

-Grand View Research has segmented the global clinical trials market based on phase, study design, indication, indication by study design, and region:
+Grand View Research has segmented the global clinical trials market based on phase, study design, indication, indication by study design, sponsor, service type and region:

 Irritable Bowel Syndrome (IBS)